No 309

-No: 309 (Turkish: No: 309), is a Turkish drama television series created by Asli and Banu Zengin for Fox TV that premiered on 1 June 2016, and concluded on 25 October 2017.
+No: 309 (Turkish: No: 309), is a Turkish romantic comedy television series created by Asli and Banu Zengin for Fox TV that premiered on 1 June 2016, and concluded on 25 October 2017.
 The series stars Demet Özdemir and Furkan Palalı.

 Plot

 In a video played after his death, an elderly millionaire speaks to his entire family.
 In it, he declares that the first grandchild to marry and have a child will get his share of the family company.
 Desperate to get that fortune, mothers rush to set up blind dates for their children.
 Obliged by his mother, Onur goes to his blind date.
 There he meets Lale, who was there for her blind date with a young doctor also called Onur.
 The blind date becomes a wild night full of fun and craziness, where both end up getting drunk and spending the night in room 309 of a hotel.
 In the morning, unable to remember anything about what happened last night, both say goodbye and agree never to see each other again.
-However, three months later, Lale discovers that she is pregnant with Onur's baby.
+However, three months later, Lale discovers that she is pregnant with Onur's baby so she and Onur have to get married and divorce when the baby is born so Onur can claim the money.
+However, after getting married they catch feelings and raise their baby boy Emir.